Outpatients Level 2

 Your dentist must refer you to the consultant.

-There are leaflets available for each speciality via National Bodies/Groups which are listed here.
+There are leaflets available for each speciality via National Bodies/Groups which are listed in our useful links.

 The following information is must be included on the referral letter:

 - A specific reason for the referral.